BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/matched_play.md

 The final section of a Matched Play Scenario will contain any special rules that are associated with that Scenario.
 Many of these special rules will be common to multiple Scenarios, and the Middle-earth Matched Play Guide will have all of these listed in a separate section for easy reference.

 This Rules Manual contains a selection of the Matched Play Scenarios found in the Matched Play Guide, and as such their special rules are presented within the Scenario as well.
 However, they are still considered to be the same Scenario as the one printed in the Matched Play Guide.
-Matched Play Games

 ## MATCHED PLAY PRINCIPLES